Parks, Playgrounds, and Outdoor Recreation in West Allis

 West Allis Parks

 The City of West Allis proudly owns and operates the parks and green spaces listed below.
 Some City parks can be rented for your party or celebration.
-Learn more about renting space in a West Allis City Park.
+Contact our Department of Public Works for more information.

 Mini Park, 58th and Beloit

 This 0.1 acre mini-park is located on a triangular lot at the intersection of South 58th Street and West Beloit Road.
-Park amenities include landscaping, benches and a paved path.
-Tree species include juniper, pear, sugar maple, locust, and weeping cherry.
+Park amenities include landscaping, flower beds, benches and a paved path.
+Tree species include ornamental pear, crab apple, honey locust, Elizabeth magnolia, and weeping cherry.

 Mini Park, 60th and National

 This mini-park contains 0.1 acres and is located at the intersection of South 60th Street and West National Avenue.
-It includes three benches, landscaping, and a paver path.
+It includes three benches, flower bed, landscaping, and a paver path.
+Tree species include ironwood, yellowwood, redbud, blue spruce, and Canadian hemlock.

 Mini Park, 64th and Greenfield